-Leadership Circle: The DEI Committee is led by a Leadership Circle, a group of self-selecting individuals who have the desire and capacity to be involved in shaping the course of the committee.
+Leadership Circle: Families for Diversity, Equity and Inclusion at Le Monde is led by a Leadership Circle, a group of self-selecting individuals who have the desire and capacity to be involved in planning and shaping the direction of the group.
 The Leadership Circle meets monthly.
 A team of two co-chairs facilitate this group.
 The Leadership Circle works collectively on the following tasks:

-- Lead communication efforts about the committee’s work to the broader school community:
+- Lead communication efforts about the groups’s work to the broader school community:

-- Attend quarterly Le Monde board meetings, presenting the status of the committee as a scheduled 5-7 minute agenda item
+- Attend quarterly Le Monde board meetings, presenting updates as a scheduled 5-7 minute agenda item

-- Create and maintain the Le Monde DEI website
+- Create and maintain the Families for DEI website

 - Maintain an updated email list of committee members

-To become a member of the DEI Leadership Circle, I agree to the following:
+To become a member of the Families for DEI Leadership Circle, I agree to the following:

 - I will stay engaged: Staying engaged means “remaining morally, emotionally, intellectually, and socially involved in the dialogue” (p.59)